LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 ### Ecosystem Fit

-Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
   - First, our project allows users to experience NFT-enabled web3 experiences affordably by removing the upfront capital barrier.